 Here at our BIOTONE office, we have coffee, tea and other drinks available at any time.
 Some like to relax in the break room with a cup of coffee or tea for 15 minutes or so.
 Others just like to get away from their desk and take in the fresh air.
 We have a nice patio area to relax in and on most days, San Diego's climate permits time to soak in the sun's rays.
 The choice is ours and it's highly encouraged for each of us to get away from our work and periodically recharge.
 I certainly need to do it.
 My idea of a break is to step away from my office for a brisk walk on those nice sunny days or do some stretches for those less-than-sunny days.

-How some Massage Therapists like to Recharge
+How to Recharge

 I've talked to many massage therapists and it's interesting to hear how they keep their energy levels at full tilt from one client to another.
 One of them told me she allows herself 30 minutes between clients to rest a bit and prepare for the next session.
 Another tells me she does simple stretches between sessions.
 Someone else does yoga and a few mentioned they take a walk and even run.
 Healthy snacks throughout the day can also boost your energy level, and as always, stay hydrated by drinking lots of water helps.